A New and Improved Approach to Social Skills

 Dr. Moore (DM): How did DC Peers get started?

-Catherine Robinson (CR): The idea came from my wish for a place my son could “hang out” with kids his age—somewhere he was not only welcome but where he was excited to go.
+Catherine Robertson (CR): The idea came from my wish for a place my son could “hang out” with kids his age—somewhere he was not only welcome but where he was excited to go.
 Somewhere “cool.”
 I wanted a place that felt natural and part of the community—not a doctor’s office or clinic.
 And I wanted him to have someone his age would be willing to be honest with him, and kind of coach him socially.

 My first idea was simple (I thought!), just have a mentoring group.
 I’d find socially adept kids to mentor kids like mine and teach them the ways of the world.
 Because kids in high school no longer want advice from their parents.